 avg, which computes the mean.
 If your data points are coming in much less frequently than once a minute, consider adjusting the alert’s checking frequency advanced option.

 Near Real Time or Back-Filled?

 Question: Is this metric reporting in near real time or is it back-filled in chunks?

 For some data sources, for example AWS, the metric is backfilled in chunks, and your alert has to take that into account.
 For example, if the metric is backfilled in 10-minute chunks, avoid setting Minutes to Fire to less than 10 minutes, or use moving time window functions to make sure all the incoming data is visible to the alert.

 Effective alerts require planning and testing.
 Here are some things to keep in mind to avoid unexpected problems:

 Compose the query carefully.
-You can create alerts directly from the Alerts page or by selecting Create Alert below a query.
+You can create alerts directly from the Alerts page or by selecting Create Alert from the Ellipsis to the right of a query.

 In both cases, but especially when you create the query from scratch, it’s important that you compose the query carefully.
 In some cases, the default settings for alerts work well, but in other cases it makes sense to change them.
 See Recommendations for Alert Settings

 Know your data.
 Understanding your data is essential for creating useful and meaningful alerts.
 See Know Your Data above.